 - managing contracts and developing new business

-You would also make sure that all operations are carried out in line with UK and EU laws and regulations.
-These govern vehicle safety, controls on fuel emissions, driver hours, customs requirements, and the transportation of food, livestock and hazardous goods.
+You’ll also make sure that operations are carried out in line with UK and EU laws and regulations.

-You would normally work about 38 hours a week, but this may include shiftwork and weekends to cover 24-hour operations.
+You’ll usually work around 38 hours a week.
+This may include shiftwork and weekends to cover 24-hour operations.